-The safety impact of a fuel management facility is analysed in safety analysis reports presented as part of construction and operation licence applications.
+The safety impact of a spent fuel management facility is analysed in safety analysis reports presented as part of construction and operation licence applications of nuclear power plants.
 The operating licences for nuclear facilities are granted for a limited period of time.
-For the licence renewal and Periodic Safety Review, a comprehensive re-assessment of safety, including the environmental safety of the nuclear facility and the effects of external events on the safety of the facility, shall be done.
+For the licence renewal and Periodic Safety Review, a comprehensive reassessment of safety, including the environmental safety of the nuclear facility and the effects of external events on the safety of the facility, shall be done.
 STUK reviews the licence applications, including all site-specific safety reports.